OpenMBIR/OpenMBIR-TEM/README.md

 In order to compile the codes on OS X 10.9 (Mavericks), Qt 4.8.6 (unreleased) must be used.

-Please see the web site [OpenMBIR WebSite](http://www.openmbir.org) for more information
+Please see the web site [OpenMBIR WebSite](http://www.openmbir.org) for more information and example data files.